AWARD WINNING RAW DOG FOOD & DOG SUPPLEMENTS

 All dogs, no matter their breed, can (and do) benefit from eating a species-appropriate, raw diet.
 Their biological makeup, digestion, and need for real meat has not changed simply because they’ve been domesticated.

-Learn more about the history of raw in our beginner’s guide.
+Learn more about the history of raw in our beginner’s guide to raw dog food.

 12) Dogs have evolved to eat kibble

-This is common myth that could not be further from the truth.
+This is a common belief—but it couldn’t be further from the truth.

 Common questions answered